m-rasit-k-y/PoseCopier-Unity/README.md

 ## Note

 This script uses the system clipboard to store data, which means the copied data may be lost if another application uses the clipboard or the computer is restarted.
-If you need to store poses for a longer period or across multiple sessions, consider implementing a more permanent storage solution, such as data serialization to a file.